oroinc/oro-phpstorm-plugin/README.md

 Version
 -----------------------------
-This plugin supports all versions of the OroPlatform
+This plugin supports applications based on the 2.0.0 version of the OroPlatform

 Install and upgrade
 -----------------------------